 For example, you might see cats pulling hair out of both their back legs or pulling hair out on both sides.

-Other signs that cats are itchy include the skin appearing to ‘tick’ and the fur to ripple, an increase in rubbing, rolling, scratching and licking activities, and you may also notice their hair feels sharp where it has been broken off.
+Other signs that cats are itchy include the skin appearing to ‘tick’ and the fur to ripple.
+You might see an increase in rubbing, rolling, scratching and licking activities.
+Or you may also notice their hair feels sharp where it has been broken off.

-Hair pulling in response to pain, whether due to injury or disease, is usually unilateral ie focussed on one site where the pain is felt.
+Hair pulling in response to pain, whether due to injury or disease, is usually unilateral.
+This means focussed on one site where the pain is felt.

-Male cats rarely show their private parts, so if their penis is sticking out, then this could be an indicator of Feline Urethral Obstruction.
+Male cats rarely show their private parts.
+If their penis is sticking out, then this could be an indicator of Feline Urethral Obstruction.

-This may be accompanied by other symptoms such as lethargy, crying out when picked up, blood in the urine, being unable to urinate (making frequent unproductive trips to the litter tray) and vomiting.
+This may be accompanied by other symptoms such as lethargy, crying out when picked up, blood in the urine, being unable to urinate and vomiting.

 If you notice any of these symptoms, contact your veterinarian immediately.